 Madrona Venture Group

 Mcilwain joined Madrona Venture Group in 2000 and is now managing director.
 He mostly invests in software companies related to cloud and mobile applications.
-Prior to joining the venture firm, he was an engagement manager at McKinsey&Co from 1992 to 1996.
+Prior to joining the venture firm, he was a Board Member and Chairman at Fred Hutch and an engagement manager at McKinsey&Co from 1992 to 1996.

 Scale Venture Partners

-O'Driscoll has been a partner at Scale Venture Partners for 27 years.
+O'Driscoll has been a partner at Scale Venture Partners for 28 years.
 He focuses on enterprise software, SaaS, and consumer technology investments.
-He is on the board at numerous companies, notably Pantheon Platform.
+He is on the board of numerous companies, notably Pantheon Platform

 Twitter: @rodriscoll